Derek: She started out as such an ugly duckling, and somehow suddenly became a swan.

 - In On Her Majesty's Secret Service, Bond begins courting Tracy because her father promises Bond that if he marries her, he'll help Bond find his arch-enemy Ernst Blofeld.
 Later in the film, Tracy saves Bond's life from SPECTRE agents who had been pursuing him.
 This causes Bond to realize that he really has fallen in love with Tracy and it's no longer just a business arrangement with her father.
 He then proposes to Tracy.

-- Laurie of Little Women has one of these while recovering from Jo's rejection, where he realizes that even though he can't have one sister, he'll be perfectly satisfied with another.
+- Laurie of Little Women has one of these for Amy while recovering from Jo's rejection, where he realizes that even though he can't have one sister, he'll be perfectly satisfied with another.

 - Elizabeth Bennet of Pride and Prejudice has one when she and Darcy hear the news of Lydia eloping with Wickham, convincing Elizabeth that Darcy will now want nothing to do with her or her family: